tenzir/tenzir/rfc/002-fault-tolerance/README.md

 master must be elected to perform writes.
 Stale reads may be supported, though, which we can tolerate.

-Here are some incomplete notes of taking a first look:
+Here are some notes after taking a first look:

 - Multi-write transactions are shaped like if-then-else statements, they always have a comparison, a list of writes on success and a list of writes on failure